bbsBayes/bbsBayes/README.md

 #### slope
 The slope option estimates the time series as a log-linear regression with random year-effect terms that allow the trajectory to depart from the smooth regression line.
 It is the model used by the USGS and CWS to estimate bbs trends since 2011.
-It has been described in a number of publications ().
+The basic model was first described in 2002 (Link and Sauer 2002; https://doi.org/10.1890/0012-9658(2002)083[2832:AHAOPC]2.0.CO;2) and its application to the annual status and trend estimates is documented in Sauer and Link (2011; https://doi.org/10.1525/auk.2010.09220) and Smith et al. (2014; http://dx.doi.org/10.22621/cfn.v128i2.1565).

 ``` r
     #stratified_data <- stratify(by = "bbs_usgs")